AY2425S2-CS2113-T12-2/tp/docs/team/shengbin-101.md

 - Added documentation for `add-loan`, `delete-loan`, `edit-loan`, `view-loans` commands.
 - Added sections for:
     - Data Validation
-    - Adding a loan for a book already on loan
     - Notes on case sensitivity and unique books

 #### **Contributions to the Developer Guide**